cohenlabUNC/clpipe/docs/roi_extraction.rst

                                  named.
       -custom_atlas TEXT         A custom atlas image, in .nii or .nii.gz for label or maps, or a .txt tab delimited set of ROI coordinates if for a sphere atlas.
-Not needed if specified in config.
+Can not be specified in config.
       -custom_label TEXT         A custom atlas label file.
-Not needed if specified in config.
+Can not be specified in config.
       -custom_type TEXT          What type of atlas? (label, maps, or spheres).
                                  Not needed if specified in config.
       -radius TEXT               If a sphere atlas, what radius sphere, in mm.
-Not needed if specified in config.
+Can not be specified in config.
       -overlap_ok                Are overlapping ROIs allowed?
       -overwrite                 Overwrite existing files?
       -log_output_dir DIRECTORY  Where to put HPC output files (such as SLURM